Roman numerals: Specific disciplines

 In photography, Roman numerals (with zero) are used to denote varying levels of brightness when using the Zone System.

 In seismology, Roman numerals are used to designate degrees of the Mercalli intensity scale of earthquakes.

 In sport the team containing the "top" players and representing a nation or province, a club or a school at the highest level in (say) rugby union is often called the "1st ", while a lower-ranking cricket or American football team might be the "3rd ".

-In tarot, Roman numerals (with zero) are used to denote the cards of the Major Arcana.
+In tarot, Roman numerals (with zero) are often used to denote the cards of the Major Arcana.

+In Ireland, Roman numerals were used until the late 1980s to indicate the month on postage Franking.
+In documents, Roman numerals are sometimes still used to indicate the month to avoid confusion over day/month/year or month/day/year formats.